 - Drug monograph/therapeutic drug policy development project (P&T related)

-Cleveland Clinic Florida's Pharmacy Practice Residency Program (PGY-1) is available to graduates of an accredited College of Pharmacy.
+The Cleveland Clinic Florida Pharmacy Residency Program is available to graduates of an ACPE accredited College of Pharmacy and those able to be licensed to practice pharmacy in the state of Florida.
+Residents must become licensed within 90 days of residency start.
 Consideration for admission requires an application which consists of:

 - Letter of intent

 - Three letters of reference